 Piper Trust awards grants that continue Virginia Piper’s commitment to arts and culture, children, education, healthcare and medical research, older adults, and religious organizations.

-- Have a current 501(c)(3) tax exempt status from the Internal Revenue Service or be a governmental entity.
+- The applicant must have a current 501(c)(3) tax exempt status from the Internal Revenue Service or be a governmental entity.
 In addition, special rules apply to private foundations and 509(a)(3)(Type III) organizations .

-- Be in operation for at least three years from the effective date of their 501(c)(3) tax status.
+- The applicant must be in operation for at least three years from the effective date of their 501(c)(3) tax status.

-Each program area has a stated objective and specific strategies to meet that goal.
-Grant proposals must fall within these guidelines.
+Each core area has a stated objective and specific strategies to meet that goal.
+Grant proposals must align closely with these guidelines.
 Find more information on Piper Trust’s program areas and funding guidelines.

-Types of Grants We Typically Do Not Fund
+Types of Grants Piper Trust Does Not Fund By Application